Cost of Living

 Overall, groceries are considered affordable in Portugal compared to many other Western European countries and the US.
 A single person might budget €200 - €350 per month.

-For a standard apartment (around 85 sqm), expect to budget around €100-€150 per month for basic utilities (electricity, water, gas).
-Internet and mobile packages typically range from €35 to €60 per month.
+For a standard apartment (85 sqm), expect to pay €100 - €200 per month for basic Utilities (electricity, water, gas).
+Internet and mobile packages typically range from €35 to €60.

 Costs can fluctuate based on usage and the size of your accommodation.
 Some sources suggest slightly higher utility costs in areas like Albufeira and Lisbon compared to Faro.

 Monthly public transport passes in Lisbon and Porto are typically around €40.
 Other cities often offer slightly cheaper options.
+Tickets cost around €1.80-€2.00 through cards as the “Navegante”.

-The northern and central regions (Porto, Braga, Coimbra, and Alentejo) tend to offer a lower cost of living, particularly for housing and everyday expenses, compared to Lisbon and the Algarve.
+The northern and central regions (Porto, Braga, Coimbra, and Alentejo) tend to offer a lower cost of living, particularly for housing and everyday expenses, compared to Lisbon.
+The Algarve can offer more affordable options outside the main tourist centers.

-Excluding rent, a single person might need around €700-€900 per month for a comfortable life in Lisbon.
-In Porto, this could be approximately €600-€800 per month, excluding rent.
+Excluding rent, a single person needs around €700 - €900 per month for a comfortable life in Lisbon.
+In Porto, this could be approximately €600 - €800 per month, excluding rent and utilities in Portugal.

-These are estimates and depend on individual lifestyle and spending habits.
-Some sources suggest a total monthly cost (including rent) of around €1285 for a single person in Portugal.
+These estimates depend on individual lifestyle and spending habits.
+Some sources suggest a total monthly cost (including rent) of around €1,285 for a single person.

+A family of four should budget at least €1,800 - €2,500+ per month in Lisbon and slightly less in Porto (€1,600 - €2,100+).
 In more affordable cities, this could be lower.
-Housing costs and childcare expenses will significantly impact the overall budget.
+Your location, housing costs, and childcare will significantly impact the overall budget.

 Lisbon and popular tourist areas may have slightly higher prices.
 However, average costs remain relatively reasonable compared to Western European countries or the United States.
+Expect to pay €10-€15 for an inexpensive meal and €30-€60 for a mid-range three-course meal for two in Portugal.

 Based on search results on Numbeo, the world’s largest cost-of-living database, and general sentiment from local expats, Porto, Braga, and Coimbra are often cited as offering an excellent balance of affordability and quality of life.